Quansight-Labs/ndindex/docs/slices.md

 `stop` are **nonnegative**.
-If either of them are negative, the slice wraps around and slices from the end of the list (see {ref}`negative-indices` below). `range()` on the other hand treats negative numbers as the actual start of end values for the range.
+If either of them are negative, the slice wraps around and slices from the end of the list (see {ref}`negative-indices` below). `range()` on the other hand treats negative numbers as the actual start and stop values for the range.
 For example:

 ```py
 >>> list(range(3, 5))